Traumatic Brain Injuries

 - In total, direct costs such as medical bills and indirect costs such as lost productivity associated with these injuries equal roughly $60 billion in just the U.S. alone.

 The human brain is composed of very sensitive tissue and neurons that are essential to cognitive and physical function.
 When the head or brain sustains a trauma, the effects can be very dangerous and debilitating.
+A traumatic brain injury attorney can help Fort Lauderdale residents take action against someone who caused this devastating harm.
 There are two kinds of brain injury.
 One is a closed injury in which the head sustains a blow by blunt force to the skull.
 Common side effects from closed brain injury include: